onoi/http-request/README.md

 ## Installation

-The recommended installation method for this library is by either adding the dependency to your [composer.json][composer].
+The recommended installation method for this library is by adding the dependency to your [composer.json][composer].

 ```json
 {